tjennr/template-ads/replit.md

 - June 25, 2025: Changed all website text to use SF Pro Text font family with fallback fonts for consistent typography
 - June 25, 2025: Added font-weight: 400 to body text and ensured all inputs, textareas, and labels use SF Pro Text
 - June 25, 2025: Updated section headers to use font-weight: 600, font-size: 14px, and SF Pro Text font family
+- June 25, 2025: Fixed control labels and input labels to use font-weight: 400 and SF Pro Text font family

 ## Changelog
 - June 16, 2025.
 Initial setup